ayaviri-wex/house-financial-disclosures/README.md

     - [x] Some transaction types are marked as "S (partial)".
 This might break the parser since the group after the transaction type doesn't expect a parenthesis
     - [x] Physical scans don't produce text.
 Deal with this case
 - [x] Restrict search to periodic transaction reports
+- [ ] Consider an ORM.
+I just don't like the absence of a database layer with the current implementation